Audi A6 saloon - Interior & comfort

 The Audi A6 is best-in-class for comfort, convenience, technology and interior quality

 The previous section highlighted just how smoothly the latest A6 rides, but now we come to how eerily quiet it is inside.
 This is thanks to careful consideration of where sound insulation is applied and the window glass is now thicker than it used to be, to let less noise through.
 Internal vibrations have been reduced, too, thanks to a stiffened body.
+The plug-in hybrid has a slightly firmer ride to compensate for its heavier powertrain but in EV mode it's even quieter.

 Audi A6 dashboard

-The A6 represents a big step forwards in interior design, technology and connectivity – not just for the A6 itself, but for the executive-car class as a whole.
+The A6 represented a big step forwards in interior design, technology and connectivity – not just for the A6 itself, but for the executive-car class as a whole.
 However, the full extent of technology on offer depends on how many boxes you tick on the order form.

 Audi's 'Virtual Cockpit' configurable instrument cluster is available as part of a Technology Pack.
 This presents all the usual driving information on a digital display ahead of you, with the option of showing 3D map data with speed and other information overlaid.